If gasoline is the lifeblood of commerce, then the US is bleeding out.

 In June 2007 California stood at 8,963 with a low of 4,291 in Dec 2014.
 Data for 2016 is being withheld.
 Data on other states is withheld:

 Now you’re wondering why the roads aren’t all empty 😉 When the refiners realized they were going out of business they sold parts of their retail networks which explains the sharp drop offs in some states.
 So when we add in bulk sales for the purpose of resale the picture is not so cataclysmic.
-After crunching the numbers for all grades and formulations—for sales to end users and sales for the purpose of resale—between Jun 2006 and Jun 2016: The total decrease is 16%.
+After crunching the numbers for all grades and formulations—for sales to end users and sales for the purpose of resale—between Jun 2006 and Jun 2016: The total decrease is 13.42%.
+By Jun 2017, the decrease is 15.0%.
 (Source, EIA)

 It’s possible that production was shifted to candle wax but that’s not the case, motor gasoline as a percent of yield is flat at around 45%.
 (Source, EIA) And sales by volume of other petroleum products are also down (around 4%, EIA).

 But here’s the killer—refinery receipts of crude oil keeps increasing.
 In 2009 they received 5,261,068 thousand barrels whereas the 2015 figure was 6,004,798 barrels.
 That’s an annualized increase in inputs of 2.2% alongside annualized decrease in sales of 1.45%.
-Let’s call this The Oil Crunch.
+Let’s call this The End.

 In the words of BW Hill: